 A crucial vote on whether to hold a referendum on legalising voluntary euthanasia looks set to go down to the wire, according to a poll of all MPs.

-If the referendum is rejected, the entire bill – which would let terminally-ill adults request assisted dying – will struggle to pass into law at the third vote, with New Zealand First looking like it may pull its support unless there's a referendum.
+If the referendum is rejected, the entire bill – which would let terminally ill adults request assisted dying – will struggle to pass into law at the third vote, with New Zealand First looking as if it may pull its support unless there's a referendum.

 • End of Life Choice Bill euthanasia law inches closer to final vote

 • 1000 Kiwi doctors sign letter against euthanasia

 • Euthanasia bill moves forward despite fierce opposition in Parliament

 The Herald has polled every MP in Parliament and found 56 now say they will vote for the legislation to go to a referendum or are leaning towards it.

 That counts a number of MPs, including Prime Minister Jacinda Ardern and Finance Minister Grant Robertson, who have indicated they will back a plebiscite only it there's no other way to get the bill through.

 There's 46 MPs who have said they'll oppose a referendum or are leaning against it.
 It needs 61 votes in the House to pass.
 The decision will be as a conscience vote, meaning MPs will vote individually, rather than along party lines.

 But 18 MPs have not said how they're voting.